2010 Indiana State Treasurer election: Buttigieg's campaign

 Buttigieg touted himself as having a fiscally conservative record.

 Buttigieg additional stated that he believed that the State of Indiana needed to be more selective about what banks it did business with, using the "power of the purse" to pressure and reward banks.
 Buttigieg wanted the state to start doing more business with local banks.
 Buttigieg proposed taking an "Indiana first" policy when selecting banks in which to deposit state funds.
 Buttigieg pledged that he would use the State Treasurer's office to pressure banks to be more "consumer friendly".
-Buttigieg argued that the state should only invest tax dollars in financial institutions that had demonstrated that they treat customers well, such as those that to small businesses and kept residents from losing homes to foreclosure.
+Buttigieg argued that the state should only invest tax dollars in financial institutions that had demonstrated that they treat customers well, such as those that gave to small businesses and kept residents from losing homes to foreclosure.
 Buttigieg wanted banks to create more "job friendly" loan programs.
 Buttigieg also said that he would pressure banks to act more responsibly.
 He proposed setting guidelines for what banks Indiana would do business with which would include requiring that banks Indiana deposited money with had an Indiana headquarters, or have a large proportion of their employees (at least 50%) being in-state employees.
 His proposed guidelines would also require that banks comply with obligations with the Community Reinvestment Act, comply with the future requirements of the Consumer Financial Protection Bureau, and have a track record of community-oriented financial innovation (such as lending to micro enterprises).
 He would also require banks have, "a record of resolving distressed home mortgages through re-negotiation" and a "commitment to small business lending, including lending to minority-owned and women-owned enterprises".
 Buttigieg also spoke of a desire to invest in Indiana corporate bonds.